xfontr/crawlix/README.md

 6.- Unsafe mode: allows the consumer to remove the default maxs 7.- [DONE] Do we really need an abrupt error symbol?
-Maybe we should simply throw a custom error 8.- Timeout: either remove it, or update it as an attribute only used for pages
+Maybe we should simply throw a custom error 8.- Timeout: either remove it, or update it as an attribute only used for pages 9.- Pass a hook that takes care of the errors within the item, if possible